-Singapore scientists made a surprising discovery with the help of monks from Tibet.
-According to the Science Daily, a conscious increase of the body temperature as a result of meditation was first recorded.
+Singapore scientists made a surprising discovery, observing Tibetan nuns who were practicing certain meditation techniques.
+According to the Science Daily, a conscious increase in body temperature as a result of meditation was first recorded.

-Monks made themselves warm from the inside by a meditative technique named “Tummo” – the Yoga of inner fire.
-In short, it is powerful visualization of the inner fire burning behind one’s back and some breathing exercises.
 In order to master this technique, Buddhists sit on the snow trying to melt as much of it as possible with the heat of their body.
-As a result, the monks who have attained some success in the “Tummo” technique are absolutely impervious to cold temperatures.
+As a result, the nuns who have obtained some success in the “g-Tummo” technique are absolutely impervious to cold temperatures.

 According to Associate Professor Maria Kozhevnikov from the Department of Psychology at the University of Singapore who led the study, the “g-Tummo” helps bring your body temperature back to normal.

 It is an absolutely safe technique that is practiced not only by nuns but also by quite “ordinary” meditators.
 There are advanced teachers who can reach almost an infinite increase in their body temperature, feeling a powerful burst of energy.

 “Practicing vase breathing alone is a safe technique to regulate core body temperature in a normal range.
 The participants whom I taught this technique to were able to elevate their body temperature, within limits, and reported feeling more energized and focused.

 With further research, non-Tibetan meditators could use vase breathing to improve their health and regulate cognitive performance,” said the researcher.